-There will usually be 1 to 2 short (approximately 5 minutes) quizzes for every 4 hours of lecture.
-Quizzes are given at the beginning of class approximately 5 to 10 minutes.
-Quizzes will be on material covered in previous three lectures and focus on a topic that you will be informed about.
-There are two midterms and a final.
-Students are expected to be on time for every session.
-Every two tardies (latenesses) - for any of the sessions - counts for one absence and only 4 absences are allowed.
-Students will be dropped from the class if they any combination of absences and tardies that add up to 41/2 absences.
-See attendance section below for details.
-No more than 8 absences (even excused absences are allowed).
-Save all of your quizzes, essays, exams etc... so that you have a record of your grades You should record all of your grades in a single spot so that you can easily estimate calculate your "current" grade at any time in the course.
+- 1) There will usually be 1 to 2 short (approximately 10 minutes) quizzes for every 4 hours of lecture.
+Quizzes, (of length 5 to 7 minutes) are given nearly exactly at the beginning of class usually 5 to 7 minutes (so important to come to class on time).
+Quizzes will be on material covered in previous three lectures, and recent readings, and focus on a topic that you will be informed about.
+There are two midterms and a final. - 2) Students are expected to be on time for every session.
+Every two tardies (latenesses) for any of the sessions (lab or lecture) is equivalent to an absence.
+Every absence after the 4th absence results in a half-point deduction on the final course grade. - 3) Save all of your quizzes, essays, exams etc... so that you have a record of your grades and in case I accidentally make a recording error and need the graded work a 2nd time. - 4) You should record all of your grades in a single spot so that you, or I, can easily estimate your "current" grade at any time in the course.